nelsonjchen/toyota_checksum_2020_scratch/README.md

 * I do not have the skills to figure this out.
 * Ways to get the firmware of these vehicles aren't mature.
 One could reverse engineer the firmware but these vehicles are too new to have public firmware distributed.
+* If it's not a sum.
+Can it even be emulated or MITM'd?

 Whatever this is, it probably means future TSS2 Toyotas may no longer work for openpilot for the time being.